pennmem/NICLS/docs/Architecture.md

 ### Option 2
 main2 creates the nicls server and a fake task data source A real biosemi source is used
+### Option 3
+main3 creates the nicls server and a fake biosemi data source A real task source is used

 JPB: TODO: Convert to rst